anomalo-alee/AnomaloAirflow/README.md

 3. In your DAG, don't forget to import the 2 new modules
    ```
-   from AnomaloRunCheck import AnomaloRunCheck
+   from anomalo_passfail import AnomaloRunCheck
-   from AnomaloPassFail import AnomaloPassFail
+   from anomalo_passfail import AnomaloPassFail
    ```
    See `anomalo_dag_example.py` for usage example